mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 When the [Sun](sun-and-sky-tabs.html#sun) is turned on, the scene must be designated as an [interior](#interior) or an [exterior](#exterior).
 This is because the contribution of the sky light, reflected light from the ground, and light reflected off other surfaces is much different when inside as opposed to outside.
 Using the correct [Interior/Exterior](#indirect) setting results in effective and realistic lighting.

 Sometimes it is easy to determine if a scene is an interior or an exterior.
 If the viewpoint is outside a building, it is an exterior scene.
 If the viewpoint is inside a room, it is an interior.
 Some kinds of scenes are not so clear.
 This includes courtyards, gazebos, exploded views, and sections.
-If a courtyard is much wider than it is tall, thereby letting in a lot of skylight, try lighting it as an exterior scene.
+If a courtyard is much wider than it is tall, letting in a lot of skylight, try lighting it as an exterior scene.
 If it is taller than it is wide, try lighting the scene as an interior.
 In this case, one of the tricks is to add daylight portals at the top of the courtyard to help direct the skylight into the scene.

 Lights can also simulate landscape lighting.
 Use spotlights to highlight architectural features and trees.
 This works well for night or twilight scenes.
 During the day, the sun normally will overpower any artificial lighting in an outdoor scene, just as it will in the real world.